 is doing on your machine, or for certain operations.

-For example, if you have your project running locally (with
+For example, if you have your application running locally (with

 docker-compose up) open a new terminal window to run: